Draedon123/WGSL-Playground/README.md

 A basic client-only editor for WGSL fragment shaders, based on Shadertoy, to allow for rapid editing and prototyping of shaders

+[Video demo](https://youtu.be/D2fGFTH9O_U) available in the event that your browser/device doesn't support WebGPU

+Note that the low fps on shaders in the demo is a limitation of my GPU

 # References

 ## Featured Shaders